 Upside Down House

-The house applies well established Australian thermal design principles by facing glazed aspects north, protecting from summer solar gain but inviting winter sun onto concrete floor thermal mass.
-In order to calibrate the solar benefits and to help minimise glare from the rising eastern sun the design process utilised digital thermal simulation to understand solar gain throughout the year.
+The house follows well established Australian solar passive design principles by orienting glazed aspects north, inviting winter sun as a heat source onto a concrete floor thermal mass while protecting from summer solar gain.
+In order to calibrate the solar benefits and to help minimise glare from the rising eastern sun, the design process utilised daylighting simulation to understand the building’s performance throughout the year.

-The ceiling concept organised the house through changes in height and connected domestic activities to particular vistas.
-The external appearance of the house developed through research into Cyprus pine’s material propoerties, and a subsequent interest in the ancient Japanese technique of Shou Sugi Ban.
-The treatment of vertically placed battens, all hand burnt by the client, added a unique black charred character to the house that contrasts with the red and green surroundings.
-Apart from providing a beautiful visual effect, the Cyprus pine charring adds waterproofing, increases termite resistance and protects from potential fire damage.
+The project utilised locally grown and processed Cyprus pine which engaged with local material knowledge while deterring termite damage, a significant risk to housing in the area.
+The external appearance of the house resulted through research into Cyprus pine’s material properties, and a subsequent interest in the ancient Japanese technique of Shou Sugi Ban.
+Apart from providing a beautiful visual effect, the charred timber adds waterproofing, increases termite resistance and protects from potential fire damage.

-Myola existed as a full-service project within Supermanoeuvre, passing through all stages of sketch design, design development, construction documentation and contract administration working along side local consultants and an excellent builder.
+Myola existed as a full-service project, passing through all stages of sketch design, design development, construction documentation and contract administration working alongside local consultants and an excellent builder called Mick.